How are properties assessed?

 What if I disagree with my assessment value?

 The value assigned to your property is set for 2012.
-However, you may appeal your 2013 assessment value before March 31, 2013.
+Requests for Reconsideration (RfR) for regular or amended Property Assessment Notices can be submitted anytime after notices are mailed and before March 31 of the applicable tax year.
 Properties in the residential and farm classes must submit a Request for Reconsideration (RfR) directed to MPAC.
 There is no cost to filing an RfR.
 For property owners in other tax classifications, filing an RfR is not mandatory.

 How is my property tax calculated?